Cinema Studies Remote Learning FAQs

-Below are helpful remote learning FAQs and resources to address questions related to the Department of Cinema Studies classes and operations during the fall term.
+Below are helpful remote learning FAQs and resources to address questions related to the Department of Cinema Studies classes and operations.
 Please check this page frequently, as we will continue to update this page as more information, ideas, and helpful resources become available.

 If you don’t see an answer to your question, let us know by submitting the Remote Learning Feedback Form:

 All courses will be conducted through Canvas, but each instructor will employ their own mix of new and familiar tactics, such as: short introductory videos, readings, online screenings, discussion boards, live discussions via Zoom or Canvas, online submission of writing assignments, virtual Office Hours and more.
 If they haven’t already, your instructors will soon connect with you about the coming term and how they imagine it will operate.

 “Online courses” take months of preparation and very different pedagogical plans; last spring was an emergency intervention to ensure continued learning.
 In support of your educational success and to ease the “digital divide” at this critical time, Cinema Studies faculty are united in developing Canvas courses that: